lzubiaur/debugconsole/README.md

 ## Description

-debugconsole is a simple network server-client implementation which allows remote access to a cocos2dx application for development/debugging purpose.
+debugconsole is a simple server-client implementation which allows remote access to a cocos2dx application for development/debugging purpose.
 The goal is to be able to remotely run lua scripts at runtime and to avoid  compiling/packaging/launchimg the application when it's not neceserry (e.g. updating a resource like spritesheet, sounds...).

-The server part is a cocos2dx CCNode listenning for lua script requests on a network socket.
+The server part is a cocos2dx CCNode listenning on a network socket for lua script requests.
 The client part is a simple python script which will construct the lua script and send it to the console.

 ## Requirements